mindspore-ai/docs/tutorials/source_en/debug/error_analysis/mindrt_debug.md

 3. You can try to reduce the number of processes for parallel compilation of operators on Ascend;

 4. Check the memory and CPU usage of the host.
 It is possible that the host's memory and CPU usage are too high.
 As a result, the operator compilation process cannot be started and the compilation fails.
-You can try to identify the processes that occupy too much memory or CPU and optimize them；
+You can try to identify the processes that occupy too much memory or CPU and optimize them;

 5. If you encounter this issue in a training environment on the cloud, you can try restarting the kernel.